 Make sure they are able to keep up with friends outside the community and can still enjoy their favorite breakfast at the local diner.
 If they are used to going to a Pilates class every Saturday morning or church every Sunday morning, help them maintain all the habits that make up their life.

 If you give them time to adjust and you work with the staff at the community, you will find that they will fit in well and may grow to love the safety, warmth, and friendship assisted living offers.

-“My mom was anxious and nervous, but it didn’t take long for her,” Smart says.
+“My mom was anxious and nervous, but it didn’t take long for her,” Shelia says.
 “She’s already thriving.
 She’s happy, and her anxiety is gone.”

 For more tips on how to ease the transition to assisted living, download A Guide to Making the Move to Highgate Senior Living.